 Cats love fresh water that is off the ground.
-A nice, tall glass of clean water is incredibly tempting for cats, and they’ll have no reservations about drinking from it.
-This isn’t a pleasant concept for humans – particularly when you consider that cats lick their private parts after going to the toilet.
+A nice, tall glass of clean water is tempting for cats, and they’ll have no reservations about drinking from it.
+This isn’t a pleasant concept for humans, especially when considering that cats lick their private parts after going to the toilet.

 The biggest draw for cats when they spot a glass of water is the freshness.
 Cat’s don’t drink much water anyway, but they will turn their noses up at stale, lukewarm water if they can find a fresher option elsewhere.
 They might also feel safe if they’ve seen their owner using the same glass.

 Posture might contribute to why a cat enjoys drinking from a glass, as it might be easier to access the water.
 Cats are also particular about how they position themselves when they eat or drink.
-If their water bowl isn’t in an easy-to-reach spot, they might reject it altogether.
-Angling the water bowl a little in front of a wall allows a cat to find a comfortable position when it needs hydration.
+Cats also copy their owners.

 Poop Every Time You Eat